Dilal Khan: Rule

-In the matter of defence of the Island from the enemies or military tactics, Dilal had a merit of no mean order.The only road to Sundeep lay through creek which separates the Island from the mainland It was shallow and very narrow and the tidal waves or bores which comes twice a day in mountain-like waves with thundering noise,pass through it and make it dangerous for navigation.
+In the matter of defence of the Island from the enemies or military tactics, Dilal had a merit of no mean order.
+The only road to Sundeep lay through creek which separates the Island from the mainland It was shallow and very narrow and the tidal waves or bores which comes twice a day in mountain-like waves with thundering noise, pass through it and make it dangerous for navigation.
 No boat can stand in it for more than three or four hours a day, through fear of this bores.
-On the mouth of this channel he erected a fort from which a few gunners could obstruct the path of or annihilate thousand of enemies.His house in the interior of the Islad, was a fort,- surrounded with ditch and thick jungles behind.
+On the mouth of this channel he erected a fort from which a few gunners could obstruct the path of or annihilate thousand of enemies.
+His house in the interior of the island, was a fort, surrounded with ditch and thick jungles behind.

 In 1629, Thiri Thudhamma, the King of Arakan, realised that Dilwar was not willing to accept his subjugation and so sent troops on a flotilla to deal with him.
 Dilwar immediately ordered his soldiers to sit quietly in the creek at the entrance of the Sandwip island.
 Entering through the creek, the Maghs began to get off their boats with no fear, and making way towards Dilwar's residence.
 At that moment, Dilwar's troops came out to attack the Maghs and the fort soldiers also began firing at them.
 Many Maghs were killed or captured though some escaped with their broken boats.
 The area in which this battle took place thereafter came to be known as Magdhara which means Maghs captured in the Bengali language.
 Sandwip was a relatively peaceful island since then, and Dilwar fortified the entire island so that it could not be captured by enemies.